Aslaan001/CIS_Problems/Next_Rune/problem.md

 ## Description

-In the ancient lands of `Runeria`, there lies a mystical collection of `Runes` — each with a unique power value.
+In the land of `Runeria`, each `rune` holds a unique power symbol.

+You are given a sorted list of runes (characters) and a target rune.
-The Rune Master has given you a sacred task: to select a rune in such a way that chosen rune follow the `Runic Order` (i.e., smallest rune that is lexicographically greater than the target).
+Your task is to find the `smallest rune that is lexicographically greater` than the target.

-But beware!
-You cannot simply choose any rune greater to target — you must `Choose the rune which is next greater to target in lexographic order` that obey this ancient rule.

-Note:- If no such rune exists simply return the first rune.
+If no such rune exists, return the `first rune` in the list.

-Your goal is to determine the `ancient rune` that can be collected by the land of Runeria.

 ## Examples